Biography of James Wolfe

 He was commissioned in the Royal Marines in 1741 aged 14.

-1741: Appointed an ensign in the army aged fourteen.
+1741: Wolfe is appointed an ensign in the army aged fourteen.

-1742: Wolfe went on the Rhine campaign with the Twelfth Foot (now the Suffolk Regiment).
+1742: He travels on the Rhine campaign with the Twelfth Foot (now the Suffolk Regiment).

-1743: Fought at the Battle of Dettingen as an Adjutant where he had a horse shot from under him and was promoted to Lieutenant due to his bravery.
+1743: He fights at the Battle of Dettingen on the 27th June as an Adjutant where he has a horse shot from under him is was promoted to Lieutenant due to his bravery.

-1744: Received a commission in Barrel’s Regiment, now the 4th Kings Own.
+1744: Wolfe receives a commission in Barrel’s Regiment, now the 4th Kings Own.

-1745: Took part as a Brigade-Major in the campaign to defeat the Jacobite army led by Bonnie Prince Charlie.
-Fought at the Battle of Falkirk as the Aid de Camp of General Hawley.
+1745: He takes part as a Brigade-Major in the campaign to defeat the Jacobite army led by Bonnie Prince Charlie.
+He fights at the Battle of Falkirk on the 18th January as the Aid de Camp to General Hawley.

-1746: James Wolfe fought at the Battle of Culloden.
+1746: James Wolfe fights at the Battle of Culloden on 16th April.

-1747: Took part and was wounded in the Battle of Lauffeld under General Sir James Morduant.
+1747: He takes part and is wounded in the Battle of Lauffeld on 2nd July under General Sir James Morduant.

-1758: James Wolfe had now been promoted to the rank of Colonel.
-He was given the command of a Brigade by William Pitt the Elder and his success under General Jeffery Amherst on an expedition to Cape Breton including the capture of the Fortress Louisbourg (12th June) led to Pitt giving him the command of the expedition to Quebec.
+1758: Wolfe has now been promoted to the rank of Colonel.
+He is given the command of a Brigade by William Pitt the Elder and his success under General Jeffery Amherst on an expedition to Cape Breton including the capture of the Fortress Louisbourg on 12th June leads to Pitt giving him the command of the expedition to Quebec.

-1759: (13th September) His army scale the cliffs on the Plains of Abraham at a poorly guarded point to surprise the French led by General Montcalm.
-Both leaders were killed in the ensuing battle but Wolfe was to become forever famous for being the victor and establishing British rule over Canada.
+1759: On 13th September his army scale the cliffs on the Plains of Abraham at a poorly guarded point to surprise the French led by General Montcalm.
+Both leaders are killed in the ensuing battle but Wolfe is to become forever famous for being the victor and establishing British rule over Canada.
 Wolfe had continued with his fight despite being twice wounded.